akhealth/RFP-ORCA-Dashboards/1-Request-for-Proposals.md

 ## Section 5.
 EVALUATION CRITERIA AND CONTRACTOR SELECTION

 **THE TOTAL NUMBER OF POINTS USED TO SCORE THIS PROPOSAL IS 1,000**

- **This section will need to be updated to match OCS priorities. **

- **Let’s also discuss evaluation % for cost.
-Requirement is 40%;
- however, as you see below (20%) – we can request a waiver if we can justify why.**

- **Below is what DPA had, for reference.**

 ### <a name="5.01"></a>Sec.
 5.01 Technical Understanding And Approach (10%)